SNIR-NIMH/nd2totiff/README.md

    to 128MB.
 This decreases total file write time, specially on spinning disks as less number of files are to be written in a folder.
 However, for very large images, the default Java heap space can be limited and *java.lang.OutOfMemoryError: Java heap space* can occur.
-To fix it, set the JAVA_OPTS environment variable to accommodate max 100GB RAM.
+To fix it, either set the JAVA_OPTS environment variable to accommodate max 100GB RAM.
    ```
    setenv JAVA_OPTS "-Xms10g -Xmx100g"
    ```
+   or change the tile height and width back to 1024.

 <!-- LICENSE -->
 ## License